Follow AuSportsBetting on Twitter

 Sports Markets

 TAB Sportsbet offers a strong betting selection that is very much in line with other leading Australian bookmakers.
-A plethora of sporting leagues are supported and the popular Australian sports are well catered for.
-In addition to the standard sporting markets, poker, entertainment and basic finance betting is available.
+A plethora of sporting leagues are supported and the popular Australian sports are well catered for, with numerous betting options for each event.
+In addition to the standard sporting markets, poker, entertainment and basic finance betting are available.

 The betting selection is perfectly adequate for most punters needs.
 TAB Sportsbet would suffice as your only bookmaker membership.